markovka17/dla/hw3_tts/README.md

 You can use this implementation as a basis and implement FastSpeech2 based on it.

 Important points(!):

+* Not allowed to use blocks from pytorch: nn.Transformer/nn.TransformerEncoder/nn.TransformerEncoderLayer

 * If you are unfamiliar with the Transformers, read the following papers:
     * [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html)